-HOMEWORK AND HOLIDAYS: Families may always request an extension on homework assigned over any religious holiday observed by that family.
+Homework and Holidays: Families may always request an extension on homework assigned over any religious holiday observed by that family.

-LATE AND MISSING HOMEWORK: In order to receive full credit, all homework must be completed and turned in on the date it is due.
-Late homework, if accepted by a teacher, will be subject to a grade penalty up to and including the full value of the assignment.
+Late and Missing Homework: All homework assignments are required to be completed.
+In order to receive full credit, homework must be completed and turned in on the date it is due.
+Late homework will be subject to a grade penalty up to and including the full value of the assignment.
+Upon the third late or missing assignment, the teacher will notify the parents, and the student will lose privileges and break time until the work is made up and submitted.